Privacy policy

 Right to complain to the Norwegian Data Protection Authority

-Web statistics and user movements
+Web statistics and user behaviour

 Why does NPE process personal data?